kaelynhughes/dronecones-design/API Draft.md

 Response fail: {error: string} 400

-### Note: updateDrone can be used to activate and deactivate a drone, but also change other traits if we so desire.

 # View Information: Manager

 api.GET("getOrders")

-Request params: {orderCount: number} ### Note: this is to limit amount of orders, in case we've got a ton in the db.
-Might not be necessary though.
+Request params: {orderCount: number} # Note: this is to limit amount of orders, in case we've got a ton in the db.

 Response success: {order: Array<Order>}